Disconnecting from Whiteness

 As I said earlier, "white" is an anemic panacea in comparison to the deeply nourishing richness of Celtic spirituality, culture, language and identity.
 Whiteness has nothing to offer except not being Black or Indigenous; and that is valuable only as long as we want to preserve a system of inequity, oppression and supremacy based on melanin.

 As a reconnecting Celt, I have more identity in common with Indigenous world view and belief than I do with any of the created systems of whiteness operating in North America.
-None of the "white" systems of hierarchy and privilege based in oppression of black and brown bodies nourish me like my Celtic foundations.
+None of the "white" systems of hierarchy and privilege based in oppression of black and brown bodies nourish me like my Celtic ancestral roots.

 The same is true of my identity in "Canada".
 It is a place name that erases the diverse Indigenous peoples that had established civilizations and nations on Turtle Island long before European settlers arrived.
 "Canada" erases the truth of that history and the truth of who actually stewards and protects and has rights to this land in the first place.